squid-cache/squid-cache.github.io/Features/Tproxy4.rst

  done
  unset i
 }}}
- . /!\ The bridge interfaces also need to be configured with public IP addresses for Squid to use in its normal operating traffic (DNS, ICMP, TPROXY failed requests, peer requests, etc) {i} An alternative to assigning interfaces with IP addresses you may also configure the squid.conf SquidConf:tcp_outgoing_address, and SquidConf:udp_outgoing_address for minimal DNS and peer requests to use explicitly.
-Note that SquidConf:tcp_outgoing_address will never be used on DIRECT requests received with TPROXY.
+ . /!\ The bridge interfaces also need to be configured with public IP addresses for Squid to use in its normal operating traffic (DNS, ICMP, TPROXY failed requests, peer requests, etc)
+ . {i} An alternative to assigning interfaces with IP addresses you may also configure the squid.conf SquidConf:tcp_outgoing_address, and SquidConf:udp_outgoing_address for minimal DNS and peer requests to use explicitly.
+Note that SquidConf:tcp_outgoing_address will never be used on requests received with TPROXY.

-== Routing configuration ==
-The routing features in your kernel also need to be configured to enable correct handling of the intercepted packets.
-Both arriving and leaving your system.

-{{{
-ip rule add fwmark 1 lookup 100 ip route add local 0.0.0.0/0 dev lo table 100
-}}}
-On each boot startup set:

-{{{
-echo 0 > /proc/sys/net/ipv4/conf/lo/rp_filter
-echo 1 > /proc/sys/net/ipv4/ip_forward
-}}}
-Or configure '''/etc/sysctl.conf''':

-{{{
-set net.ipv4.forwarding = 1
-}}}
 == WCCP Configuration (only if you use WCCP) ==
  . ''by Steve Wilton'' {i} $ROUTERIP needs to be replaced with the IP Squid uses to contact the WCCP router.